rosettatype/legible-typography/_chapters/1-what-do-we-mean-by-legibility.md

 ---
-title: 1.
-What do we mean by legibility?
+title: What do we mean by legibility?
-sections:
-- Broad definition
-- Legibility, readability, and related concepts
-- Evidence for legibility
-- Why is legibility important?
-- Functionality versus aesthetics
-- Summary
 ---

 # [Broad definition](#broad-definition)